Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

 Instead, there are ways that you can shift your perspective.

-Not every moment will be filled with wonder and positivity, but you can change your approach to help you regret having a third childless with each day.
+Not every moment will be filled with wonder and positivity, but you can change your approach to help you regret having a third child with each day.

 Relish in the Last Firsts